jhustata/book/_build/html/_sources/jjj.md

 ![](agedist.png)

 Here's the script that produced them but you have to do some debugging before it works.
-There's no free lunch today :)
+There's no free lunch today!

+I'd like to invoke the [metaphor](metaphor.png) of gene activation, which is analogous to `if macro {`, `else if macro {`, and `else {`.
+Below we have code-blocks, not genetic code but stata code.
+What happens in one code-block may affect the expression of another code-block.
+In biology it would be one gene locus [regulating](https://en.wikipedia.org/wiki/Regulation_of_gene_expression) the expression of another gene locus.

+You **ought to** emerge from this class thinking of Stata programming as a series of `if macro {` conditional statements.
+And your teaching team will lookout for these in your .do files!!!

 ```stata